apoorvab/apoorvab.com/content/about.md

 I do my best to disprove the following comment from [Alain De Botton](https://www.alaindebotton.com/):

-> *Work finally begins when the fear of doing nothing exeeds the fear of doing it badly.*
+> *Work finally begins when the fear of doing nothing exceeds the fear of doing it badly.*

 This is my personal website where I host my public musings and projects.
 Hopefully a compelling personal counterargument to the above.